xdevops-caj-lab-gitops/gitops-repo-example/README.md

 By default, a namespace-scoped Argo CD control plane is not allowed to manage workloads in other namespaces.

-To authorize the GitOps control plane to deploy managed workloads in a namespace, the namespace owner needs to decorate the namespace resource with a `label` containing the reference to the namespace where the GitOps control plane resides.
+To authorize the GitOps control plane to deploy managed workloads in a namespace, the namespace owner needs to decorate the namespace resource with a label `argocd.argoproj.io/managed-by=<argocd-namespace>` containing the reference to the namespace where the GitOps control plane resides.

 ## Clean Up